-If you looked in the mirror and had your dream physique would you really care one iota what the scale said?
+If you looked in the mirror and had your dream physique, would you really care one iota of what the scale said?

 During the first year of my natural bodybuilding career, I chased the number on the scale.

-When it was pre-contest time, I would try to drop as much weight as possible to get “ripped.”
+When it was pre-competition time, I would try to drop as much weight as possible in order to get “ripped.”

 The end result of this doomed plan was a flat, stringy, skinny 152lb natural “bodybuilder” who did not belong on the stage.

 In the off-season, it was no better.
 I would try to eat myself up to 180lbs thinking that when I arrived there I would have a substantial amount of new muscle mass.

 But I was dead wrong like Christopher Wallace once said.

 Real muscle is very hard to build as a natural athlete.
 Gaining 20-30lbs of pure muscle is not happening in 2 months.